Silent Neuron Theory and Plasticity Preservation for Deep Reinforcement Learning in Adaptive Video Streaming: Motivation and Analysis

+In this section, we analyze—through the lens of network plasticity—why PPO tends to lose its learning capability under continuously shifting, non-stationary bandwidth conditions.
+Prior work has predominantly characterized such plasticity degradation by examining dormant neurons, i.e., neurons whose outputs are identically zero during the forward pass \cite{sokar2023dormant, xu2024drm}, as formally defined in Definition~\ref{dormant_neuron}.
+Building upon this dormancy metric, we assess the evolution of PPO’s plasticity throughout training.
+In addition, we further evaluate whether neurons, once entering a dormant state for the first time, remain persistently inactive thereafter and fail to recover, as defined in Definition~\ref{OverlapCoefficientforNeuron}.

+Fig. \ref{ppo_dormant_overleap} (left) shows that a substantial proportion of neurons in both the policy and value networks become dormant, and the number of dormant neurons continues to increase under non-stationary conditions.
+The right panel further illustrates the fraction of neurons that, once entering a dormant state, remain inactive throughout all subsequent steps.
+Notably, the proportions and trends in the right panel closely mirror those observed on the left.
+This suggests that, in non-stationary ABR environments, neurons that become dormant are largely unable to recover, indicating a systematic and persistent degradation of neural plasticity.
+Once a large portion of neurons lose their plasticity, the network is left with insufficient active capacity to adapt to future environmental changes.

+Fig. 2 illustrates the proportion of neurons whose forward-pass activations are exactly zero, which we treat as an indicator of neuronal dormancy.
 However, we argue that this characterization is incomplete, as it overlooks the backward pass dynamics that are essential for learning and adaptation.
-Our analysis reveals that true plasticity loss occurs only when neurons exhibit both zero outputs in the forward pass and zero gradients in the backward pass, a condition we term as "Silent Neurons".
+Our analysis reveals that true plasticity loss occurs only when neurons exhibit both zero outputs in the forward pass and zero gradients in the backward pass, a condition we term as “Silent Neurons”.
 This dual-zero state indicates a complete disconnection from both information propagation and learning processes.